TOKU-Systems/latest-readings/hydrostatic_pressure.md

  * If we know the specific gravity of the fluid and the pressure exerted by the liquid we can calculate the maximum height of the fluid that can be allowed.

- * We can avoid the occurence of any hazardous effects in the surroundings or to the equipemnt itself.
+ * We can avoid the occurence of any hazardous effects in the surroundings or to the equipment itself.

  The height can be calculated as